-We also want to be able to give patients, District Health Boards, Primary Health Organisations and the Ministry of Health confidence in our systems and processes, so they are comfortable to provide the required data.
+We also want to be able to give patients, DHBs, PHOs and the Ministry of Health confidence in our systems and processes, so they are comfortable with providing the required data.
 We take privacy seriously.

-New data collection and reporting system from 2020
+1.6 New data collection and reporting system from 2020

-Ipsos will work with the key stakeholders to ensure the changeover from the existing services to the new services is a positive experience for the sector and meet current requirements.
+Ipsos will work with the key stakeholders to ensure the changeover from the existing services to the new services is a positive experience for the sector and meets current requirements.

 The wider project also includes reviewing both the inpatient and primary care questionnaires, sampling methods, privacy impact assessment, cloud risk assessment, and ongoing communication and engagement with the stakeholders.
-Changes to the wider environment since 2014 mean that the data security and sovereignty requirements are of a higher standard than previous.
+Changes to the wider environment since 2014 mean that the data security and sovereignty requirements are of a higher standard than previously.